hyoo-ru/crus.hyoo.ru/readme.md

 ![](diagram/crus-dict.png)

-- `$hyoo_crus_dict` - mergeable dictionary with any keys mapped to any embedded Node types
+- `$hyoo_crus_dict` - mergeable dictionary node with any keys mapped to any embedded Node types
-- `$hyoo_crus_dict_to` - mergeable dictionary with any keys mapped to some embeded Node type
+- `$hyoo_crus_dict_to` - mergeable dictionary node with any keys mapped to some embeded Node type
-- `$hyoo_crus_dict.with` - mergeable dictionary with defined keys mapped to different embeded Node types
+- `$hyoo_crus_dict.with` - mergeable dictionary node with defined keys mapped to different embeded Node types

 ### Tree